madsjulia/Mads.jl/notebooks/model_diagnostics/model_diagnostics.md

-    polynominal (generic function with 1 method)
+    polynomial (generic function with 1 method)